jkalelisolutions/jkalelisolutions/README.md

 **SERVICE 2: API INTEGRATION SCRIPTS**

-  Who I help:    operations teams using two or more disconnected tools
+  Target market:    operations teams using two or more disconnected tools

   Their problem: manually copying data between platforms with no automation between them

-  What I deliver: a Python script that pulls from one API and pushes to another automatically on a schedule
+  Service delivered: a Python script that pulls from one API and pushes to another automatically on a schedule

   Tools used:    Python, requests, FastAPI, JSON